This important topic comes up so often when I speak or give interviews that I’m republishing this post from Oct. 2017. Please comment!

 Personally, I want the right to decide when and how I want to be touched sexually — whether by my own hand, a partner I’ve chosen, or a sex toy that they’d better not pry out of my arthritic hands — for the rest of my life.
 Don’t you?

 If I end up living in a care facility, I imagine I won’t submit to rules easily, unless they are as progressive as the Hebrew Home at Riverdale (NY), which has had a sexual rights policy since 1995, and updates it periodically.
 Until other homes catch up, it’s up to us to make our wishes clear.

 Have you written your Advance Directive for Sexual Rights?
-Here’s a working draft of mine:
+Here’s mine:

 - If I’m still capable of sharing information about senior sexuality with residents and or staff, provide me with opportunities to do that.

 What are yours?

 [Excerpted from The Ultimate Guide to Sex after FiftyHow to Maintain – or Regain – a Spicy, Satisfying Sex Life by Joan Price]